golamrabbiazad/golamrabbiazad/README.md

 # Hello 👋

 `I'm Rabbi | Azad!
-Creating issues that I'm trying to fix after more issues auto-created.
+I'm having a bit of trouble tackling problems because more keep popping up unexpectedly.
 Where is the ending? 🤪 `

 ```json